trevor-clarke/trevor-clarke/README.md

 So far I've experienced <b>5 years of school</b>, <b>6 internships</b>, and countless <b>amazing people</b>.

-If you'd like to get in touch, reach out to me on [my linkedin page](https://linkedin.com/in/trevorclarketc).
+If you'd like to get in touch, reach out to me on [linkedin](https://linkedin.com/in/trevorclarketc).

 <div align="left">
 <details>